Ancient Origins

 In 1994, a Kurdish shepherd noticed something odd in a hillside in southeastern Turkey — flat stones jutting from the soil at strange angles.
 What archaeologists found beneath that hill didn't just surprise them.
 It forced them to rewrite the story of human civilization from the first chapter.

 Göbekli Tepe predates Stonehenge by 6,500 years.
 It was carved before the wheel, before writing, before agriculture.
 The people who built it lived in small bands, hunted wild animals, and gathered plants.
 And yet they somehow quarried, shaped, and erected T-shaped limestone pillars weighing up to 50 tons — some standing more than 18 feet tall — and arranged them in elaborate circular enclosures decorated with detailed animal reliefs.
 No one expected this was possible.
-The discovery changed everything.
+The discovery didn't close a question.
+It opened one we're still inside of.

 The Place